-- The steady increase in hot, dry weather will dry out the vegetation, making it more likely to catch fire, and for fire to spread.
-This phenomenon is not restricted to the Cape, and has been widely reported in other parts of the world.
+- The steady increase in hot, dry weather will dry out the vegetation.
+Making it more likely to catch fire, and for fire to spread.
+This phenomenon is not restricted to the Cape.
+It is widely reported in other parts of the world.

 - Alien trees

-- The introduction of alien trees, which increase the fuel available to burn, and that burn with a much higher intensity than the natural fynbos.
+- The introduction of alien trees, which increase the fuel available to burn.
+And that burn is with a much higher intensity than the natural fynbos.

 The ability to closely monitor the bio mass of alien vegetation is a key element in forest fire prevention.